imec-int/fhir-itb/fhir-test-services/README.md

 # Introduction

-andThis project implements the supporting test services for the FHIR conformance testing.
+This project implements the supporting test services for the FHIR conformance testing.
 Currently, this provides an implementation of a GITB messaging and validation services.

 The pseudonymization service can be found in the `be.smals.vas.integration.helper` package under `fhir-pseudo-service`